 The Wellbeing for Later Life project supports those aged 55 and over and living in Bedford Borough.

-- Working with local people to find out what they want
+- Work with local people to find out what they want

-- Helping to bring local people together to help support each other
+- Bring local people together to help support each other

 Without being part of this project and being able to talk and plan forward, I don’t know where I would be right now.